 Sixth, there are MNCs who always have an eye on foreign markets.
-IBM, Valvo Unilever etc., come in this category.
+IBM, Valvo, Unilever etc. come in this category.
 Originally American firms bought plant and equipment in Western Europe.
 Later, Western Europe firms opened shops in USA.
-In the last part of the 20th Century, Japanese acquired firms in Europe and the America.
-Now, there is camping of MNCs in the emerging world markets like India, China, and Mexico etc. Perceived restrictions on imports led to MNCs opening up factories in foreign lands.
+In the last part of the 20 ${ m th}$ Century, Japanese acquired firms in Europe and America.
+Now, there is camping of MNCs in the emerging world markets like India, China, Mexico etc. Perceiv ed r estrictions on imports led to MNCs opening up factories in foreign lands.

-India and China have great attraction as market for most MNCs at present.
+India and China are a great attraction as market for most MNCs at present.

 There is a classic difference between US and Japanese MNCs in market capturing.

 US MNCs look at the up-end of the market, while Japanese MNCs look at the unattended low-end.
-Low-end market has lot of growth potential and this gives scale economies.
-With accumulated resource, wide market, and proven process technology, Japanese MNCs are a threat to the US MNCs.
+Low-end market has lot of growth potential and this gives scale econ omies.
+With accu mu lated resource, wide market, and proven process technology, Japanese MNCs are a threat to the US MNCs.